clipmagic/LoginPassKey/README.md

 ## Credit where it's due
 This module would not be possible without the help and support from:

-- Ryan Cramer for ProcessWire (duh!) and his comprehensive ProcessWire docs
+- Ryan Cramer for ProcessWire and his comprehensive ProcessWire docs
 - The ProcessWire Community Forum, with special mentions to:
    - Adrian for his TracyDebugger module and quick replies when I reached out for help
    - Bernhard for his knowledge and who is always willing to help